Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 <hr>

-<h2>Bugs</h2>
+## Bugs
-<h3>Solved Bugs</h3>
+### Solved Bugs
-<p>When I created the Gallery Page, the links for About and Contact were not working on the Navbar.</p>
+When I created the Gallery Page, the links for About and Contact were not working on the Navbar.
-<p>The reason for this was I had the same href as on the Main html page, I had to change the href to link it to the Home page.</p>
+The reason for this was I had the same href as on the Main html page, I had to change the href to link it to the Home page.

 <hr>